ROCCommerce/ROC-Training/Module2/README.md

 ## ROC Hierarchy
 - Core Files: `Roc\Features\Lawyers`
     - **Models**:
-        - Models which should mirror tables in the database
+        - Models are essentially tables in the database
         - Location: `Roc\Features\Lawyers\Models`
     - **DbSet**:
         - Used to access the database with Entity Framework